Enhancing the sensitivity to neutrino oscillation parameters using synergy between T2K, NO$\nu$A and JUNO: Results

 \subsubsection{Known hierarchy}

 When the hierarchy is fixed, JUNO does not induce any qualitative change in the CP sensitivity.
 Since JUNO has almost no intrinsic sensitivity to $\dcp$, the CP sensitivity of the combined dataset is determined entirely by the accelerator data.
 The combined analysis of \nova and T2K dataset, as already discussed, prefers IH over NH as the best-fit solution.
 If the JUNO simulation assumes NH (IH) as the true hierarchy, then the combined NO$\nu$A+T2K+JUNO fit also selects NH (IH), but the shape of the $\Delta\chi^2(\dcp)$ curves remains essentially unchanged from the NO$\nu$A+T2K fit.
+In case of IH being the true hierarchy for JUNO simulation, the min. $\dchsq$ for NH test in case of NO$\nu$A+T2K+JUNO data set is $\approx$ 74.68.